itzAmil/credit-card-fraud-detection/README.md

 - Features: 28 anonymized PCA features (`V1–V28`), `Amount`, and `Time`
 - Target column: `Class` (`0` = Legitimate, `1` = Fraud)

 The credit card transaction dataset used in this project is large (over 140 MB) and **not included** in this repository.

-You can **download the dataset for free from Kaggle**.
+You can download the dataset for free from Kaggle.

 ---